-For the Bachelor of Arts in Humanities, the major requires 47-48 semester hours of studies in Humanities, plus 14 semester hours of foreign language courses.
-For the Bachelor of Science in Humanities, 53-54 semester hours of studies in Humanities are required, without the foreign language courses.
-The degree program (B.A. or B.S.) can include either: a Minor in Biblical Studies and a specialization in English, Literature, Philosophy, Writing, or Interdisciplinary Studies; or a Dual-Major in Biblical Studies.
-Specific degree requirements are listed on pages 80 through 83.
+For the Bachelor of Arts in Humanities, the major requires 45 semester hours of studies in Humanities, plus 14 semester hours of foreign language courses.
+For the Bachelor of Science in Humanities, 45 semester hours of studies in Humanities are required, without the foreign language courses.
+The degree program (B.A. or B.S.) can include either: a Minor in Biblical Studies and a

 OBJECTIVES: Building on the expected outcomes stated in the Mission and Goals of the College (see p.
-8), the objectives for the Major in Humanities are that the graduate will be able to:
+7), the objectives for the Major in Humanities are that the graduate will be able to:

 - 1. Demonstrate an advanced level of reflective, critical, and original thinking. - 2.
 Demonstrate an understanding of the different elements within culture, such as literature, philosophy, arts, religion, and history. - 3.
 Demonstrate an understanding of the major trends in the history of ideas in the Western tradition and their role in the making of the modern world. - 4.
 Demonstrate an understanding of a comprehensive Christian worldview. - 5.
-Demonstrate an understanding of the dynamics of influencing culture as ambassadors for - 6.
-In the B.A. degree, utilize a modern foreign language, biblical Greek, or a combination of biblical Greek and biblical Hebrew.

-7. Pursue advanced studies in individual or interdisciplinary programs within the humanities, independently or academically.
+Demonstrate an understanding of the dynamics of influencing culture as ambassadors for Christ. - 6.
+In the B.A. degree, utilize a modern foreign language, biblical Greek, or a combination of biblical Greek and biblical Hebrew. - 7.
+Pursue advanced studies in individual or interdisciplinary programs within the humanities, independently or academically.